 Durability is a diamond’s resistance to chipping or breaking.

-Fire is the amount of rainbow colors coming from a diamond.
+Fire is the amount of rainbow colors coming from a diamond caused by dispersion.

 The Girdle is the widest part (outer edge) of the diamond.